mgriley/hw06-city-generation/README.md

 Live at: https://mgriley.github.io/hw06-city-generation/

 ![](demo_shot.png)
+Above is a screenshot of the final product.

 ![](demo_with_den.png)
 Here is the population density shown over the terrain.
 The back regions are low density and white regions high density.

 ![](den_closeup.png)
-Buildings constructed in regions of low population density are smaller, to indicate residential areas.
+Buildings constructed in regions of low population density are smaller, modeling residential areas.

 ![](den_topview.png)
 Here is the same population density grid displayed from the top.

 ![](grid_water_pic.png)
 This screenshot shows a debug rendering of the validity grid, where the color of each grid square indicates the land height at that location.
+The darker regions are bodies of water.

 ## Description:

-Here is an ovewview of what I accomplished:
+Here is an overview of what I accomplished:

 Done:
 - Generates a terrain mesh from noise texture generated on the GPU